 More and more people are learning to appreciate the feeling of sleeping under a weighted blanket.
 While the market is flooded with claims and options, some are more worthwhile than others.
 We hope that our diligent napping and thorough testing helps you narrow down which blanket is the best choice to help you relax the way you want.

-If you're looking for some extra help getting lulled off to sleep, check out our comprehensive review of the best sleep sound machines.
+If you're looking for some extra help getting lulled off to sleep, check out our comprehensive review of sleep sound machines.